syedsaqib2457/php-hash/documentation/system_action_add_node.md

 ## Introduction

-This API action adds IP address data from an instance to NodeCompute so it can be deployed as a connected node with API automation.
+The `add_node` API action adds a node with IP address data so it can be connected with NodeCompute API automation.

-IP addresses must already be routed to a node instance by the hosting provider.

 ## Request Example